One killed, two injured in three-car crash south of Tahlequah

 A 72-year-old man died in a three-car crash south of Tahlequah on Tuesday, the Oklahoma Highway Patrol reported.

-Tharp, who was the only person involved not wearing a seatbelt, was pronounced dead at the scene, according to the report.
-His 1993 Ford Truck was also the only vehicle not equipped with airbags.
-He was reportedly pinned for about 15 minutes before he was extricated by Keys firefighters.
+Tharp, who was the only person involved not wearing a seat belt, was pronounced dead at the scene, according to the report.
+His 1993 Ford pickup was the only vehicle not equipped with airbags.
+He reportedly was pinned for about 15 minutes before he was extricated by Keys firefighters.

 The third driver involved, a 50-year-old Bunch man, was not injured, the report states.